Candida Martinelli's Italophile Site

 Lives which shows a photograph of each work of art Vasari mentions,

 and then states where it can be found today.
-Click here,
+Click here to link to a beautiful representation of the

 title page of the original book.
 Then click on the page to enter